Light Wheat Pullman Bread cooling on a wire rack, with the Pullman pan behind it.

 After sifting out the bran, incorporate the remaining flour into the recipe.
 Store the bran in the freezer for later use, such as adding it to another recipe or sprinkling it on the crust of a rustic artisan loaf.

-Light Wheat Pullman Bread Pin
+How I stored this Light Wheat Pullman Bread

 This Pullman Bread yields about 24 slices.
 Since it’s a long bread and won’t fit into most plastic bags for freezing or storing, I cut the cooled loaf into slices and put the slices into two bags.
 I froze one bag and enjoyed the other pieces toasted with jam for breakfast.
 This bread also tastes great with peanut butter.